openebs/openebs/k8s/demo/redis/README.md

 ```

-Retrieve the value of the key from a redis slave.
+Retrieve the value of the key from a Redis slave.

 ```bash
 ubuntu@kubemaster:~kubectl exec rd-2 -- /opt/redis/redis-cli -h rd-0.redis GET replicated:test